 The self tanner advice you hear on repeat is always “EXFOLIATE, EXFOLIATE, EXFOLIATE!” - but do you ever wonder why?
-The short answer is that it cleans away dead skin cells that can cause patchy tans and fade quickly.
-This becomes especially important when you're using high DHA self tanners.
-Exfoliating also has lots of other benefits though, like unclogs your pores, helps clear acne and evens out your skin tone!
+The short answer is that it cleans away dead skin cells that can cause patchy tans.
+This becomes especially important when you're using professional quality high DHA self tanners, like GlowPro Tans.
+Exfoliating has lots of other benefits too, like unclogging pores, clearing acne and evening out your skin tone!
 It also increases cell turnover, which increases radiance and we’re all about a good GLOW.

 - How much should I exfoliate?